Ethck/Path-of-Accounting/README.md

 Path of Accounting is a replacement of POE TradeMacro that utilizes Path of Exile's Official API.
 Built from the ground up, Path of Accounting is lightning fast and has support for just about every item in the game.

 Path of Accounting supports the following features right now:
-* Currency Evaluation
-* Unique Item Evaluation
-* non-Unique item support (including mod evaluations)
-* In game GUI (still developing, taking suggestions)
+* poeprices.info Machine-Learning algorithm for pricing Rares!
+* poeninja cached info for quick results!
-* Global Hotkeys! (hideout, other copy, still working on more!)
+* Global Hotkeys! (hideout, ctrl+scroll, simple search, advanced search, and MORE!)
-* League Selection!

-Support is currently being developed for:
-* Better logic on pricing items with many mods.
-* More hotkeys!

 If there is something that you want to see included in Path of Accounting, leave an issue here in GitHub.

-In order to use Path of Accounting right now follow these steps:
+In order to use Path of Accounting follow these steps:

 For WINDOWS:
 * Head over to the [releases](https://github.com/Ethck/Path-of-Accounting/releases) page, download the newest release, unzip, and execute the `Path of Accounting.exe` file found inside the unzipped folder..